Roofstock, which makes it easier to buy a home as an investment property, just raised $50 million in new funding – TechCrunch

 There are plenty of startups that say they’re making it easier to buy a home.
 There are fewer startups that are promising to make it easier to buy a home as an income-producing property.
-Among these is Roofstock, a four-year-old, Oakland, Ca.-based online marketplace where buyers and sellers buy and sell rental homes in more than 70 U.S. markets — homes with tenants residing in them oftentimes.
-The idea: both institutional and retail investors can buy and sell homes without forcing renters to leave their homes; buyers can also presumably generate income from day one.
+Among these is Roofstock, a four-year-old, Oakland, Calif.-based online marketplace where buyers and sellers buy and sell rental homes in more than 70 U.S. markets — homes with tenants residing in them oftentimes.
+The idea: Both institutional and retail investors can buy and sell homes without forcing renters to leave their homes; buyers can also presumably generate income from day one.

 It’s a huge market to chase after.
-Though there’s an assortment of (huge) estimates out there, Rooftstock pegs the single-family rental

-market at a whopping $3 trillion.
-Investors just gave the company with fresh $50 million to go after it more aggressively, too.
-Earlier backer SVB Capital led the round, but it was joined by Citi Ventures, Fort Ross Ventures and 7 Global Capital, as well some other earlier investors, like Khosla Ventures, Bain Capital Ventures, Lightspeed Venture Partners and Canvas Ventures.
+Though there’s an assortment of (huge) estimates out there, Roofstock pegs the single-family rental market at a whopping $3 trillion.
+Investors just gave the company a fresh $50 million to go after it more aggressively, too.
+Earlier backer SVB Capital led the round, but it was joined by Citi Ventures, Fort Ross Ventures, Mark VC and 7 Global Capital, as well some other earlier investors, like Khosla Ventures, Bain Capital Ventures, Lightspeed Venture Partners and Canvas Ventures.

-The company, which says it has facilitated more than $2 billion worth of transactions since launching, isn’t willing to talk about its post-money valuation (it has now raised roughly $125 million altogether).
-But its cofounder and CEO, Gary Beasley, answered some of our other questions this morning.
+The company, which says it has facilitated more than $2 billion worth of transactions since launching, isn’t willing to talk about its post-money valuation (it has now raised $133 million altogether).
+But its co-founder and CEO, Gary Beasley, answered some of our other questions this morning.

 TC: How, or where, does the company drum up inventory?

-GB: Roofstock’s properties come from a variety of sources, including individual property owners directly, brokers and agents who represent owners of investment properties, property management companies, listing services, and institutions.
+GB: Roofstock’s properties come from a variety of sources, including individual property owners directly, brokers and agents who represent owners of investment properties, property management companies, listing services and institutions.
 Last year the number of home sellers on Roofstock’s marketplace increased by 10 times.

 TC: Is there anything preventing new landlords from increasing the rent of tenants as soon as a property changes hands?